Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 Free the Bees is a command line game played on one screen with elements that update to progress the game and give the user feedback.
 It is deployed to Heroku to ensure accessibility for users.

+### How to Play

+Free the Bees is inspired by the well-known game Battleships, with a few key differences.
+Instead of trying to hurt your opponent, the aim is to help the bees!

+1. Load the game and follow the prompts to read the instructions
+1. Enter a player name
+1. Confirm you would like to play by answering 'Would you like to keep playing Free the Bees?' with Y.
+1. Guess a row and then a column you think the bee is stuck at
+1. Did you feed a bee?
+The program will tell you and then, when you have confirmed you would like to continue, you will see your guess in the hive.
+A bee if you found one, an empty hexagon if you missed.
+1. You have a limited amount of nectar (number of guesses) to help the bees
+1. If you have another urgent task, you can leave the game when asked 'Would you like to keep playing Free the Bees?'
+Enter N.

 ### Key information for the site

 - A Title Art welcomes the new user to the game and invites them to commence playing.